tutorcruncher/timecruncher/_posts/2015-07-06-tutor-timesheets.md

 As every tutoring business
 grows, so does its administration and having organised systems in place from the beginning ensures that your business won’t be affected by increasing paperwork.
-One way that TutorCruncher’s scheduling software can help your agency get organised is through our multi-directional [tutoring timesheets](http://www.tutorcruncher.com/features/).
+One way that TutorCruncher can help your agency get organised is through our easy to use [scheduling.](/features/scheduling)/.

 ### Invoice your Students Professionally

+Our software helps companies
-Our tutor timesheets help companies generate bespoke, professionally branded invoices for students quickly and effectively.
+generate bespoke, professionally branded invoices for students quickly and effectively.
 You can add your logo to our timesheets and personalise their look and feel to ensure they’re in keeping with your agency’s branding.
 Our